kdeldycke/awesome-engineering-team-management/README.md

 - [What Only the CEO Can Do](https://hbr.org/2009/05/what-only-the-ceo-can-do) - TL;DR: `1.
 Defining and interpreting the meaningful "outside" of the company; 2.
 Answering the two-part question: What business are we in and what business are we not in?
 3. Balancing sufficient yield in the present with necessary investment in the future; 4.
 Shaping the values and standards of the organization.`.
 - [How CEOs Manage Time](https://hbr.org/2018/07/the-leaders-calendar) - A study on what CEO of large companies spent their time on, and how.
 Opens a new window into what leadership is all about and into its many components and dimensions.
 - [Operations and Internal Communication Strategies For Effective CEOs](https://www.sametab.com/blog/operations-and-internal-communication-strategies-for-effective-ceos) - After insisting on the importance of context and narratives, the author provide an interesting template (good for inspiration) of ritual and recurring internal communication devices.
-- [CTO vs VP Engineering: What’s the Difference?](https://www.ivyexec.com/career-advice/2015/cto-versus-vp-engineering-whats-the-difference/) - TL;DR: CTO manage a small staff of hackers.
-VP of Engineering lead an organization of engineers.
-- [The different skills needed to be a successful CTO](https://madewithlove.be/one-job-many-roles-the-different-skills-needed-to-be-a-successful-cto/) - The premise is a little misleading.
-This article decribe the journey of the technical founder of a startup growing with the company to become a CTO.
-At which point the position described is not CTO, but VP of Engineering.
 - [Narcissistic CEOs Weaken Collaboration and Integrity](https://www.gsb.stanford.edu/insights/narcissistic-ceos-weaken-collaboration-integrity) - `The prototypic visionary leader profile is so similar to that of a narcissist, if boards aren't careful, they're going to end up choosing people who are narcissistic as CEOs`.
 - `Hiring isn't the challenge.
 The challenge is finding people who can be effective while working for executives whose only qualifications and training are narcissistic levels of self confidence.` ([source](https://twitter.com/kellan/status/1205113384632500224)).

+### CTO & VP of Engineering

+In tech companies these roles are critical, and the frontier between the two is often blurry.

+- [CTO vs VP Engineering: What’s the Difference?](https://www.ivyexec.com/career-advice/2015/cto-versus-vp-engineering-whats-the-difference/) - TL;DR: CTO manage a small staff of hackers.
+VP of Engineering lead an organization of engineers.
+- [The different skills needed to be a successful CTO](https://madewithlove.be/one-job-many-roles-the-different-skills-needed-to-be-a-successful-cto/) - The premise is a little misleading, as what is detailed there is the journey, in a startup, of the technical founder growing with the company to become a CTO.
+At which point the position described in the article is not CTO, but VP of Engineering.
+- [`That's usually about the time I nope right out of the interview`](https://news.ycombinator.com/item?id=19188246) - Bad signs of a CTO trying to recruit an engineering manager, or the perils of not believing in hierarchies.

-### Managers
+### Engineering Managers

+Managers came in all form and shape, and the title and daily activities varies a lot depending on companies.
+When developers directly reports to you, you find yourself at the first management level: you are a front-line engineering manager.

 - [What are the signs that you have a great manager?](https://news.ycombinator.com/item?id=20230133) - `The irony is that you don't really notice a great manager.`.
 - [Identify what makes a great manager](https://rework.withgoogle.com/guides/managers-identify-what-makes-a-great-manager/steps/learn-about-googles-manager-research/) - Google tried to prove managers don't matter.
 Instead, it discovered [10 Traits of the Very Best Ones](https://www.inc.com/scott-mautz/google-tried-to-prove-managers-dont-matter-instead-they-discovered-10-traits-of-very-best-ones.html).